cdgstudio/etm/packages/builder/README.md

 npm i react react-dom styled-components
 ```

-If you use TypeScript do not forget installing types:
+If you use TypeScript do not forget install types:

 ```bash
 npm i @types/react @types/react-dom @types/styled-components